PasticciniTeams/EVOPT-Maps/README.md

-# ElectricRecharge
+# EVOPT-Maps

-Electric Recharge is a project developed as a university assignment for the "Intelligent Systems" course.
+EVOPT Maps is a project developed as a university assignment for the "Intelligent Systems" course.
 The project leverages the osmnx library to implement real-world streets and simulate the journey of an electric vehicle.

 ## Introduction

-ElectricRecharge aims to develop a system for electric vehicle charging.
+EVOPT Maps aims to develop a system for electric vehicle charging.
 It provides a user-friendly interface for users to automatically locate and reserve charging stations.

 ## Features